Duns, Scottish Borders

-Duns is a town in the Scottish Borders, Scotland.
-It was the county town of the historic county of Berwickshire.
+Duns is a historic market town in the Scottish Borders, Scotland.
+Historically the county town of the historic county of Berwickshire, it acts as a local commercial and service centre for the surrounding rural and agricultural area.
+It had a population of 3,127 in 2022.

 History

 Early history

 Duns Law, the original site of the town of Duns, has the remains of an Iron Age hillfort at its summit.
 Similar structures nearby, such as the structure at Edin's Hall Broch, suggest the area's domestic and defensive use at a very early stage.

 Middle ages

 Despite the town most likely dating its origins back to the 1000s, the first written mention of Duns is prior to 1179, when a 'Hugo de Duns' witnessed a charter of Roger d'Eu, of a grant of the benefice of the church of Langton to Kelso Abbey.
-The town is further mentioned when a 'Robert of Douns' signed the Ragman Roll in 1296.
+The town is further mentioned when a "Robert of Douns" signed the Ragman Roll in 1296.
 The early settlement was sited on the slopes of Duns Law, close to the original Duns Castle built in 1320 by the Earl of Moray, nephew of Robert the Bruce.
 The town was frequently attacked by the English in border raids and as they headed north to the Lothians.
 In 1318 at Duns Park, the Earl of Dunbar, Sir James Douglas, and Sir Thomas Randolph met with their respective forces, prior to the retaking of Berwick by the Scots.
 In 1333 the Guardian of Scotland, Sir Archibald Douglas, mustered an army in Duns to march on Berwick, which at that time was under siege by the English.
 The Scots troops were heavily defeated at the Battle of Halidon Hill.

 1377 saw the Earl of Northumberland invade Scotland.
 Camped at Duns, his army's horses were alarmed at night by the rattles used by the inhabitants to scare birds from their crops.
 The disarrayed English force was routed by the townsmen.
-The event is known as the Battle of Duns, and is the source of the town's motto, Duns Dings A!
+The event is known as the Battle of Duns, and is the source of the town's motto, "Duns Dings A!"

 In 1513, some 6 mi to the north of the town at Ellemford, James IV of Scotland mustered his army, prior to his campaign that would lead to the disastrous Battle of Flodden.